NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/create-task.md

 This guide will explore the creation of tasks in Hardhat, which are the core component used for automation.

 A task is a JavaScript async function with some associated metadata.
 This metadata is used by Hardhat to automate some things for you.
-Arguments parsing, validation, and help messages are taken care of.
+Argument parsing, validation, and help messages are taken care of.

 Everything you can do in Hardhat is defined as a task.
 The default actions that come out of the box are built-in tasks and they are implemented using the same APIs that are available to you as a user.